 Expertise: State and municipal policy, elections, civil rights, immigration

-Henry Fernandez is a Senior Fellow at American Progress focusing on state and municipal policy, with a specific interest in how these impact the civil rights and economic opportunities for Americans.
+Henry Fernandez is a senior fellow at American Progress focusing on state and municipal policy, with a specific interest in how these affect the civil rights and economic opportunities for Americans.

-He is CEO of Fernandez Advisors, LLC, a strategic and management consulting firm counseling nonprofits, businesses, grassroots movements, foundations, and government agencies.
+He is CEO of Fernandez Advisors LLC, a strategic and management consulting firm that counsels nonprofits, businesses, grassroots movements, foundations, and government agencies.
 Fernandez was the founding executive director of LEAP, a nationally recognized child development program serving low-income youth, primarily public-housing residents, in Connecticut.
 Fernandez served on the Obama transition team based at the U.S. Department of Housing and Urban Development where he concentrated on the affordable housing, homelessness, and community development portfolios.

 Fernandez has worked broadly in local government, including as economic development administrator for New Haven, Connecticut, where he oversaw the city’s seven development departments as well as the Port Authority, Development Commission, and Redevelopment Agency.